-The cell-cable fuses are located on the Reference 30k Booster's front panel just above the Working and Counter terminals.
+The cell cable fuses are located on the Reference 30k Booster's front panel just above the Working and Counter terminals.
 Details concerning these fuses and instructions for replacing them can be found in Chapter 1.

-Front Panel EMERGENCY SHUTDOWN Control
+Front Panel Emergency Shutdown Control

-The EMERGENCY SHUTDOWN control is a big red button on the right side of the Reference 30k Booster's front panel.
-It gives you an easy-to-operate control that immediately turns off an experiment.
+The emergency shutdown control is a big red button on the right side of the Reference 30k Booster's front panel.
+It gives the user an easy to operate control that immediately turns off an experiment.